aashoo17/notes/hardware/hardware.md

 loop - say start at instruction at line 10 go till instruction 15 and jump to 10 again and so on... you got a loop

 ## conditional
-flag register - a special register which implicity gets set by ALU operations
+flag register - a special register which implicitly gets set by ALU operations
 processor will check this flag register before jumping to new location
 and you got the conditional